 The biggest advantages of cabled disc brakes over rim brakes are:

 However, parts for disc brakes are not as widely available as parts for rim brakes and some bike shops may not be able to help you if you need repair.
 Also, disc brakes add about $200 to the price of a bike and you'll need to change the pads more frequently.
 Personally, I prefer rim brakes for touring, but here's a comprehensive list of advantages and disadvantages of disc brakes so you can decide for yourself.
 Interestingly, it seems the industry has embraced disc brakes for touring bikes; if you prefer rim brakes, your choices are limited or you can do a custom build.
-I wonder if the industry will back away from disc brakes in a few years for touring bikes.

 Many bike tourists use the Brooks B17 saddle.
 While it's rock hard at first, it theoretically breaks in to fit your bottom perfectly.
 This works well for most people, but hasn't worked so well for me.
 You'll still need biking shorts with good padding.